ykameshrao/rotr/README.md

-RaOTR - Raft On The RocksDB
+ROTR - Raft On The RocksDB

-Raotr is the C++17 Raft consensus protocol implementation on top of RocksDB.
+rotr is the C++14 Raft consensus protocol implementation using RocksDB as storage solution.